bitwalker/exrm/docs/Upgrades and Downgrades.md

 Note: This documentation assumes you've done an initial deployment to `/tmp` per the Deployment docs.
 I would suggest starting there just to make sure you understand the prerequisites.

+**Important**: In order to build upgradable releases, you need to have the previous release available in `rel`.
+Without it, the appup script can not be generated.
+There are various approaches to storing the contents of `rel` (git, use a single build server, S3, etc.), but the important part is that you pick one.
+When you are about to build a new release, make sure the previous release is available to the build (under `rel`), and you'll be good to go!

 So you've made some changes to your app, and you want to generate a new release and perform a hot upgrade.
 I'm here to tell you that this is going to be a breeze, so I hope you're ready (I'm using my test app as an example here again):

 1. `mix release`